What is an Accessible Document?

 To create accessible documents, start by using programs that allow you to enable important accessibility features.

-Notable programs that can produce accessible documents include but are not limited to:
+There are many notable programs that can produce accessible documents, which include but are not limited to:

 • Microsoft Office 365